LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Introduction

-In summary, our contributions are specified as follows:\\ \begin{itemize} \item We introduce \thename{} --- a novel poisoning-resistant defense for FL.
-It identifies and eliminates suspicious clients that distort the global model using logical reasoning property inference and verification. \thename{} is the first work that, to the best of our knowledge, thoroughly addresses poisoning attacks in FTS, even in the presence of a large number of compromised participants and complicated attack strategies. \item We are the first to study the efficacy of existing robust FL defenses in the context of FTS and pinpoint their limitation when adapted to the time-series domain. \item We conduct comprehensive experiments and in-depth studies on various datasets, FL settings, and attack scenarios to demonstrate the superiority of \thename{} over state-of-the-art defense techniques. \end{itemize}
+\smbf{Contributions.} We make the following contributions.
+(1) We present \thename{} --- a poisoning-resistant defense for Federated Time Series applicable to AI-enabled CPSs. \thename{} identifies and eliminates suspicious clients that distort the global model using logical reasoning property inference and verification, and is, to the best of our knowledge, the first method to thoroughly address both targeted and untargeted poisoning attacks in FTS—even under high ratios of compromised clients and sophisticated attack strategies.
+(2) We systematically evaluate existing robust FL defenses in the context of federated time-series learning (FTS), identify their limitations when adapted to the time-series domain, and demonstrate that formal verification can be leveraged effectively to defend against adversarial attacks in FL.
+(3) We provide in-depth studies on multiple datasets, FL settings, and attack scenarios to demonstrate the superiority of~\thename{} over state-of-the-art defense techniques, highlighting its potential as a step toward safe and verifiable learning in AI-enabled CPS.